d-eisen/portfolio/content/jh.md

 case_feature_img: "JHTopBanner.jpg"

 # This is the case summary in the case itself
-case_summary: "The Committe to Elect Jim Haadsma engaged Tech for Campaigns to redesign the website for Rep. Haadsma as part of his campaign for re-election to the Michigan House of Representatives, 62nd District.
+case_summary: "The Committee to Elect Jim Haadsma engaged Tech for Campaigns to redesign the website for Rep. Haadsma as part of his campaign for re-election to the Michigan House of Representatives, 62nd District.
 I served as the Designer on a team of volunteers contracted by Tech for Campaigns.
 Working in collaboration with the candidate and staff, our team developed an upgraded website to showcase Jim’s story and track record for re-election.
 This site also created a space for volunteers and donors to support his campaign.
 We developed a new website to support a full set of campaign tools including a donation form, volunteer sign up, and information related to COVID-19 in a way that presented a professional and inviting look for potential volunteers, donors, and voters in his district."

 # Your team members
 team: ["David Eisenmenger", "Jenny Marshall", "Laura Leebove", "Kenneth Lee"]